nathanfieldsteel/nathanfieldsteel.github.io/about.md

 ### Teaching

-Courses taught at the University of Kentucky are listed below, with links to any course materials that I wrote.
+Courses taught at the University of Kentucky are listed below.
+Links are to archives of course materials.

 | Spring 2020             | MA 213: Calculus III.                                                                                                           |
 | Fall 2019               | MA 114: Calculus II.                                                                                                            |